The University of Bremen's Excellence Strategy

 Cutting-Edge Research and Social Responsibility

-The University of Bremen is celebrating a historic double success in the current round of the Excellence Strategy of the German federal and state governments (2026 to 2032).
+As early as May 2025, the University of Bremen was able to celebrate a historic double success in the current round of the Excellence Strategy of the German federal and state governments (2026 to 2032).

 Excellent News: The Latest from Bremen's Cutting-Edge Research